Television guidance: US efforts

-The US had been introduced to the glide bombing concept by the Royal Air Force just before the US's entry into the war.
-"Hap" Arnold had Wright Patterson Air Force Base begin development of a wide variety of concepts under the GB ("glide bomb") and related VB ("vertical bomb") programs.
-These were initially low importance, as both the Army Air Force and US Navy were convinced that the Norden bombsight would offer pinpoint accuracy and eliminate the need for guided bombs.
+The US had been introduced to the glide bombing concept by the Royal Air Force just before the US entered into the war.
+"Hap" Arnold had Wright Patterson Air Force Base begin the development of a wide variety of concepts under the GB ("glide bomb") and related VB ("vertical bomb") programs.
+These were initially of low importance, as both the Army Air Force and US Navy were convinced that the Norden bombsight would offer pinpoint accuracy and eliminate the need for guided bombs.
 It was not long after the first missions by the 8th Air Force in 1942 that the promise of the Norden was replaced by the reality that accuracy under 1000 yd was essentially a matter of luck.
 Shortly thereafter the Navy came under attack by the early German MCLOS weapons in 1943.
 Both services began programs to put guided weapons into service as soon as possible, a number of these projects selected TV guidance.

 RCA, then a world leader in television technology, had been experimenting with military television systems for some time at this point.
-As part of this they had developed a miniaturized iconoscope, the 1846, suitable for use in aircraft.
+As part of this, they had developed a miniaturized iconoscope, model 1846, suitable for use in aircraft.
 In 1941 these were experimentally used to fly drone aircraft and in April 1942 one of these was flown into a ship about 50 km away.
 The US Army Air Force ordered a version of their GB-1 glide bomb to be equipped with this system, which became the GB-4.
 It was similar to the Hs 293D in almost every way.
 The Army's Signal Corps used the 1846 with their own transmitter and receiver system to produce an interlaced video display with 650 lines of resolution at 20 frames a second (40 fields a second).
 A film recorder was developed to allow post-launch critique.

 Two B-17's were fit with the receivers and the first five test drops were carried out in July 1943 at Eglin Field in Florida.
 Further testing was carried out at the Tonopah Test Range and was increasingly successful.
 By 1944 the system was considered developed enough to attempt combat testing, and the two launch aircraft and a small number of GB-4 bombs were sent to England in June.
 These launches did not go well, with the cameras generally not working at all, failing just after launch, or offering intermittent reception that generally resulted in the images becoming visible only after the bomb had passed its target.
-After a series of failed launches the team returned home, having lost one of the launch aircraft in a landing accident.
-Attempts to produce an air-to-air missile using command guidance failed due to issues with closing speed and reaction time.
+After a series of failed launches, the team returned home, having lost one of the launch aircraft in a landing accident.
+Attempts to use the system to produce an air-to-air missile using command guidance failed due to issues with closing speed and reaction time.